Kelly's Brook Shared-Use Path

 Kelly's Brook Shared-Use-Path is the first catalyst project coming from the Bike St John's Master Plan.
 The shared-use path will extend from King's Bridge Road to Columbus Drive.
 It is mostly in place as a granular walking trail today, linking several neighbourhoods through an important east-west greenway that largely parallels Empire Avenue (between King's Bridge Rd and Carpasian Rd, the route will be along Empire Ave).
 Its goal is to provide an attractive and continuous 4.8 km recreation corridor and active transportation city-centre route, connecting popular destinations and amenities along the way.
 The shared-use path is proposed for people of all ages and abilities, using all forms of active transportation, including walking, running, biking, and rolling.

-The City of St. John's has engaged a highly qualified team of professionals to complete the detailed design of the shared-use path while working closely with city staff.
-The design team is providing a series of public engagement opportunities for residents and stakeholders to share their input to inform design decisions around elements such as lighting, surface materials, path alignment, trailhead and rest areas, wayfinding, and other features that emerge during the process.
+The City of St. John's engaged a highly qualified team of professionals to complete the detailed design of the shared-use path while working closely with city staff.
+The design team provided a series of public engagement opportunities for residents and stakeholders to share their input to inform design decisions around elements such as lighting, surface materials, path alignment, trailhead and rest areas, wayfinding, and other features that emerge during the process.

 Kelly's Brook Shared-Use-Path is the first catalyst project coming from the Bike St John's Master Plan.
 The shared-use path will extend from King's Bridge Road to Columbus Drive.
 It is mostly in place as a granular walking trail today, linking several neighbourhoods through an important east-west greenway that largely parallels Empire Avenue (between King's Bridge Rd and Carpasian Rd, the route will be along Empire Ave).
 Its goal is to provide an attractive and continuous 4.8 km recreation corridor and active transportation city-centre route, connecting popular destinations and amenities along the way.
 The shared-use path is proposed for people of all ages and abilities, using all forms of active transportation, including walking, running, biking, and rolling.

-The City of St. John's has engaged a highly qualified team of professionals to complete the detailed design of the shared-use path while working closely with city staff.
-The design team is providing a series of public engagement opportunities for residents and stakeholders to share their input to inform design decisions around elements such as lighting, surface materials, path alignment, trailhead and rest areas, wayfinding, and other features that emerge during the process.
+The City of St. John's engaged a highly qualified team of professionals to complete the detailed design of the shared-use path while working closely with city staff.
+The design team provided a series of public engagement opportunities for residents and stakeholders to share their input to inform design decisions around elements such as lighting, surface materials, path alignment, trailhead and rest areas, wayfinding, and other features that emerge during the process.

 -

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Trail Features on Facebook Share Trail Features on Twitter Share Trail Features on Linkedin Email Trail Features link

 Trail Features

-over 2 years agoCLOSED: This brainstormer has concluded.What features do you want to see on this shared-use path, such as seating, lighting and directional signs?
+over 3 years agoCLOSED: This brainstormer has concluded.What features do you want to see on this shared-use path, such as seating, lighting and directional signs?
 Be creative!

 Join the conversation by sharing your ideas, comments, and concerns about Kelly's Brook shared-use path right here on the project's Idea Boards.
 Explore the boards to see other ideas and concerns and add your comments.

-JoshSmeeover 2 years agoMore bike parking at the Farmers' Market
+0 comment1JoshSmeeover 3 years agoMore bike parking at the Farmers' Market

 The bike racks here are already overfull on market days - with a bike route running past, it'll get mighty crowded.
 Great spot for more infrastructure.
 Repair station too.

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Concerns on Facebook Share Concerns on Twitter Share Concerns on Linkedin Email Concerns link

 Concerns

-over 2 years agoCLOSED: This brainstormer has concluded.What concerns do you have about using this trail as a shared-use path?
+over 3 years agoCLOSED: This brainstormer has concluded.What concerns do you have about using this trail as a shared-use path?

 Join the conversation by sharing your ideas, comments, and concerns about Kelly's Brook shared-use path right here on the project's Idea Boards.
 Explore the boards to see other ideas and concerns and add your comments.

-mdmover 2 years agoWhy should wheelchair users have to team up with cyclists just to get an accessible path?
+0 comment0mdmover 3 years agoWhy should wheelchair users have to team up with cyclists just to get an accessible path?

 Bikes are vehicles.
 Full stop.
 They should not be on the same paths as pedestrians and wheelchair users.

-1 comment1JoshSmeeover 2 years agoChallenges at the eastern end
+0 comment0JoshSmeeover 3 years agoChallenges at the eastern end

 Following the road around Empire/King's Bridge makes the connection over to Quidi Vidi lake a fair bit trickier than a route along the existing riverside trail.
 Some difficult intersections and slopes.

-1 comment1 -
+1 comment3 -

 Using the Path Today and in the Future

-over 2 years agoCLOSED: This brainstormer has concluded.How do you want to use this shared-use path today and in the future?
+over 3 years agoCLOSED: This brainstormer has concluded.How do you want to use this shared-use path today and in the future?

 Join the conversation by sharing your ideas, comments, and concerns about Kelly's Brook shared-use path right here on the project's Idea Boards.
 Explore the boards to see other ideas and concerns and add your comments.

-0 comment2kathrynravynover 2 years agoTransportation
+0 comment4kathrynravynover 3 years agoTransportation

 Around 90% of my time is spent around the Kelly's Brook trail.
 I live quite close to Wishingwell Park, work near Empire Ave/Columbus Drive, regularly visit the Farmer's Market, go to MUN, and spend time around Quidi Vidi.
 A shared-use trail would make commuting to all of these places quicker and safer by bicycle!